The Most Notorious "Talker" Runs the World's Greatest Clan: Light novel

-Written by Jaki, The Most Notorious "Talker" Runs the World's Greatest Clan was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 7, 2019 to July 25, 2020.
+Written by Jaki, The Most Notorious "Talker" Runs the World's Greatest Clan was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 7, 2019, to July 25, 2020.
 It was later acquired by Overlap who began publishing it with illustrations by fame under their Overlap Bunko light novel imprint on June 25, 2020.
-Four volumes have been released as of December 2021.
+Five volumes have been released as of March 2026.
 The series is licensed in North America by Seven Seas Entertainment.